 The Arizer Air has been on the market for a while, since November of 2014.
-Despite being a couple years older, it’s still one of the more popular cannabis vaporizers on the market.
+Despite being a couple of years older, it’s still one of the more popular cannabis vaporizers on the market.

 It’s an ultra-compact and lightweight device that utilizes a combination of convection and conduction – although it’s mostly conduction.